10 Best Miro Alternatives & Competitors in 2026

 3. Which ecosystem are we already invested in?

-Figma, Microsoft, ClickUp, Google, or something else.
+Figma, Microsoft, Google, or something else.

 4. Do we want simple or advanced tools?